Subaru Loyale Model Overview

 Subaru Loyale Cars

-About the Subaru Loyale
+Subaru Loyale Overview

 Though the name Loyale first appeared in 1990, the subcompact was actually a rebranded Subaru Leone, which first appeared in the U.S. in 1972.
 It was commonly referred to by its trim designations, known as the Subaru DL, GL, and RS.
 The Leone was a two-wheel or four-wheel drive wagon, sedan, coupe, and hatchback that later influenced the BRAT.